 - "The Snowy Day" by Ezra Jack Keats was checked out 485,583 times and takes the top spot, but one librarian's hatred of another book may have robbed it of the crown.

-This year marks the 125th birthday of the New York Public Library.
+2020 marked the 125th birthday of the New York Public Library.
 Millions of books have been borrowed from the library’s numerous branches around the city since 1895, but some timeless classics have been thumbed through and enjoyed more than others.
 For its quasquicentennial celebration, the library has shared a list of the ten books that card holders just couldn’t get enough of.

 “The books on this list have transcended generations and, much like the Library itself, are as relevant today as they were when they first arrived,” said NYPL President Anthony W. Marx in a statement.
 “This list tells us something about New Yorkers over the last 125 years — what moves them, what excites them, what stands the test of time.”